NXLog Manager uses X.509 certificates for various security purposes and has a built-in PKI system to manage them.

 |Generally, it is not a good idea to have multiple valid certificates with the same subject.
 If a certificate has been superseded by a new one (e.g. already pushed to the agent), make sure to revoke the former.|

-The first time the 'admin' user logs-in, NXLog-Manager generates a random encryption key with predefined length.
+The first time the 'admin' user logs-in, NXLog Manager generates a random encryption key with a predefined length.
 This key is only kept in application memory space and certificate keys will be encrypted with it.

 |An authorized user is eligible for this key when it has the role of ROLE_ADMINISTRATOR or ROLE_CERTIFICATE.
 By default an 'admin' user has ROLE_ADMINISTRATOR.|

 |When a new authorized user is added, the encryption key must also be encrypted with the new user’s password and saved in the database.
 Currently, this can only happen if the user logs in to the same application session for which this key is already available (an authorized user with a stored key has logged in to unlock the key).|